yvan-sraka/YeAST/README.md

 YeAST is an extension of the bourne shell [shebang syntax](https://en.wikipedia.org/wiki/Shebang_(Unix)).

-YeAST aims to solve issues of interoperability, parrallel programming, quick prototyping and progressive refactoring by incitate users to use in their scripts and software features of UNIX system and build things more [KISS](https://en.wikipedia.org/wiki/KISS_principle).
+YeAST aims to solve issues of interoperability, parallel programming, quick prototyping and progressive refactoring by incitate users to use in their scripts and software features of UNIX system and build things more [KISS](https://en.wikipedia.org/wiki/KISS_principle).

 You can read more about it through: